markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 ### Run the worker with parameters

-Parameters, passed in via Processing Profile configurations, can be simulated in Asset Compute Dev Tools by providing them as key/value pairs on the rendition parameter JSON.
+Parameters, passed in via Processing Profile configurations, can be simulated in Asset Compute Development Tools by providing them as key/value pairs on the rendition parameter JSON.

 >[!WARN] During local development, values can be passed in using various data types, when passed in from AEM as Cloud Service Processing Profiles as strings, so make sure the correct data types are parsed if needed.
 > For example, Jimp's `crop(width, height)` function requires its parameters to be `int`'s.
 If `parseInt(rendition.instructions.size)` is not parsed to an int, then the call to `jimp.crop(SIZE, SIZE)` will fail as the parameters will be incompatible 'String' type.